Oreoluwaomo/100-days-of-python/Day-29-start/README.md

 Steps:

-Create lists of letters, numbers, and symbols
+.Create lists of letters, numbers, and symbols

-Randomly choose characters
+.Randomly choose characters

-Shuffle the characters
+.Shuffle the characters

-Join them into a password
+.Join them into a password

-Insert into the Entry field
+.Insert into the Entry field

-Copy to clipboard
+.Copy to clipboard

 ✔ What I learned: